-Throughout the fire's lifetime, it remained unnoticeable outside the immediate fire area, and it caused very little damage.
-The fire damage was constrained to singeing only three inches of carpet away from the flammable liquid's spill.
+Throughout the fire's lifetime, it presented no notice of itself, and caused very little damage.
+The fire damage was constrained to singeing only three inches away from the flammable liquid's spill.
 The fire died out because its fuel could not generate enough heat to burn materials in its area.
 That is not the behavior of gasoline.
 The fire burned like an alcohol flambé in a fancy main dish-not ferocious, and not too hot to be around.

 If it had been an actual gasoline fire, the alarm would have sounded quickly, there would have been a fireball, explosion, and significant surface and structural damage to the building.
-At a minimum, a gasoline fire would have partially charred most or all of the hallway and much of the (brick-lined) stairwell.
+At a minimum, a gasoline fire would have partially charred most or all of the hallway and much of the (brick-aligned) stairwell.